-But when you own a piece of say a German business as an American investor, you not only have to deal with the ups and downs of the goings in that business but also how the dollar does against the euro.
+But when you own a piece of say a German business as an American investor, you not only have to deal with the ups and downs of the goings in that business but also how the dollar performs against the euro.
 Because all you care as an American investor is how much money you are making in dollars as most of your spending is in dollars.

 But currencies are always on the move with respect to each other.
-So, if that German business you own grows profits by 25 percent, the value of that business should also rise by 25 percent on the German stock market.
+So, if that German business you own grows profits by 25 percent, the value of that business should also rise by 25 percent on the German stock exchange.

-But if the euro depreciates by 20 percent against the dollar for whatever reason, you are back to where you started in dollar terms even though the business you own is flourishing.
+But if the euro depreciates by 20 percent against the dollar for whatever reason, you are back to where you started in dollar terms, even though the business you own is flourishing.

 Too many numbers?
 Let me explain with more numbers 🙂 .